amuni3/amuni3.github.io/Paintings.md

 </div>
 <br/>

-Over the years I have won many national and international awards and scholarships.
+I have been fortunate to win many national and international awards and scholarships.
 From 2004 to 2008, I was a recipient of the Cultural Talent Search Scholarship Scheme (CTSSS) implemented by the Center for Cultural Resources and Training (CCRT), India.
 In 2007, I was invited by the Government of Portugal to attend the 1<sup style="line-height: 0">st</sup> International Juvenile Art Workshop in Penela, Portugal.